gantz-thomas-gantz/DMMA/final_project/dmma/README.md

 ## Overview

 This project explores the **Direct Meet-in-the-Middle Attack** (DMMA) algorithm, which is a cryptographic attack method designed to break symmetric key ciphers.
-The project involves implementing and optimizing the algorithm using different parallelization strategies to improve performance in terms of computation time and scalability.
+The project involves implementing and optimizing the algorithm using different parallelization strategies to improve computation time and scalability.

 The project contains several versions of the algorithm, each building on the previous one by incorporating additional parallelization techniques, such as MPI, OpenMP, and AVX2.

 ### Versions:

-1. **v1**: Partial MPI usage to distribute computations across multiple nodes.
+1. **v1**: Minimal MPI usage to distribute computations across multiple nodes.
 2. **v3**: Full MPI usage to fully parallelize the algorithm across multiple nodes.
 3. **v4**: Full MPI and OpenMP usage for both distributed and shared-memory parallelism.
-4. **v5**: Full MPI, OpenMP, and AVX2 usage for high-performance computing with SIMD instructions.
+4. **v5**: Full MPI, OpenMP, and AVX2 usage.

 ### Directory Structure:

 - `src/`: Contains the source code files.
   - `communication.h`: Header for MPI communication-related functions.
   - `mitm_original.c`: Original version of the Direct Meet-in-the-Middle Attack.
-  - `mitm_version1.c`: Version 1 with partial MPI.
+  - `mitm_version1.c`: Version 1 with minimal MPI.
   - `mitm_version2.c`: Version 2 with full MPI.
   - `mitm_version3.c`: Version 3 with MPI and OpenMP.
   - `mitm_version4.c`: Version 4 with MPI, OpenMP, and AVX2.